lavaorg/telex/plugins/inputs/http_listener_v2/README.md

 HTTP.
 Metrics may be sent in any supported [data format][data_format].

 **Note:** The plugin previously known as `http_listener` has been renamed `influxdb_listener`.
-If you would like Telegraf to act as a proxy/relay for InfluxDB it is recommended to use [`influxdb_listener`][influxdb_listener].
+If you would like Telex to act as a proxy/relay for InfluxDB it is recommended to use [`influxdb_listener`][influxdb_listener].

 ### Configuration: